naknc/Flask-Project/README.md

 docker build -t your-docker-username/flask-project:latest .
 docker push your-docker-username/flask-project:latest
 ```
 Replace your-docker-username with your Docker Hub username.
+Deployment files pull the image from my DockerHub.
+To change it edit the deployment files accordingly

 ### Step 3: Deploy to Kubernetes
 ```